obligare – English–Latine translations

 /əˈblaɪd͡ʒd/

-• Under an obligation to do something.
+• Under an obligation to do something for someone

 obligātus